 In the construction industry, ground water must be removed and both sludge and wastewater need to be diverted for treatment and reuse or discharge.
 Multotec’s sludge pump design and flow rates cater to the many pumping requirements of this industry.

 Most paper mills have their own wastewater treatment plants and, as sludge is a by-product of the paper manufacturing process.
 Multotec sludge pumps are ideal in removing this slurry.

-Sludge, generally associated with industries like steel processing, mining, power generation, mineral processing, cement, etc., is heavy and can contain corrosive or volatile content.
+Sludge, generally associated with industries like steel processing, mining, power generation, mineral processing, cement, etc., is heavy and can contain corrosive, abrasive or volatile content.
 Because sludge behaves much the same as thick and viscous fluids, a powerful pump that processes and moves waste fluids with high solid content is necessary.

 Sludge is divided into two distinct categories – settling and non-settling.
 In settling sludge, coarse particles form which can lead to an unstable mixture.
 Because of the flow and power required with pumping, it is essential to select the appropriate pump.
 Non-settling sludge consists of fine particles with low-wearing properties.
 However, it is also important to select the most appropriate pump for this category.

 Multotec will work with you in specifying the type, design and capacity of your pump according to sludge weight, concentration, abrasive characteristics and throughput requirements.

 There are many and varied sludge pump types.
 In selecting one, it is necessary that the sludge to be pumped be classified.
 Sludge and slurry classification is more than just its measuring solids concentration.
 In addition to the concentration of solids, classification criteria include measuring solids’ particle size, shape and weight.
 This information is used to determine slurry and sludge abrasion severity and, subsequently, classify the sludge as class 1, class 2, class 3 or class 4.